goshatch/gosha.net/_posts/2020-02-01-hello-again-world.md

 -----

-With this version of gueorgui dot net, I'm trying to accomplish just three things:
+With this version of gosha dot net, I'm trying to accomplish just three things:

 1. Keep an ongoing documentation of the projects I'm working on, be they photography, software, or anything else.